openaps/AndroidAPSdocs/docs/EN/Configuration/xdrip.md

 If not already set up then download [xDrip+](https://github.com/NightscoutFoundation/xDrip)

-For G6 transmitters manufactured after fall/end of 2018 please make sure to use one of the [latest nightly build xDrip+ versions](https://github.com/NightscoutFoundation/xDrip/releases).
-Those transmitters have a new firmware and latest stable version of xDrip+ (2019/01/10) cannot deal with it.
-If your Dexcom G6 transmitter's serial no. is starting with 8G... try nightly build 2019/07/28 or later.
+For G6 transmitters manufactured after fall/end of 2018 please make sure to use at least the [master dated 2019/05/18](https://jamorham.github.io/#xdrip-plus).

+If your Dexcom G6 transmitter's serial no. is starting with 8G... try [nightly build 2019/07/28 or later](https://github.com/NightscoutFoundation/xDrip/releases).

 ## Basic settings for all CGM & FGM systems